 If your business is open to the general public, you almost certainly need a fire department permit.
 Such businesses include restaurants, hotels, fitness centers, retirement homes, doctor’s offices, etc. Every town, county, or city government has its interpretation of a “public” business, so you should check if your business fits the criteria.

 Businesses that use flammable materials need fire department permits as well.

 In some cities, nearly all types of businesses cannot legally open their doors until they have obtained this permit.
 Other cities don’t require permits at all.
-Businesses just need to conduct periodic inspections to confirm that they meet all local fire safety regulations.
+Companies just need to conduct periodic inspections to confirm that they meet all local fire safety regulations.
 Failing to adhere to either rule could result in citations.

 Health Licenses and Permits

 Health licenses and permits apply to businesses that directly impact the customer’s health, like restaurants or fitness centers.
-Like fire department permits, businesses that require health licenses and permits typically cannot open their doors until they obtain the necessary documents.
+Like fire department permits, companies that require health licenses and permits typically cannot open their doors until they obtain the necessary documents.
 The license costs around $25, and the health department will probably want to inspect your business before giving you the permit.

 The amount of health licenses and permits required for different businesses varies tremendously from location to location.
 You can find out which licenses and permits are required for your business by visiting your local town hall.

 Believe it or not, some cities and counties have specific rules for the appearance of a business’s signage.
 This may include the sign’s size, location, or degree of visibility.
 Signage licenses and permits denote that your business complies with local signage codes.
 Failing to adhere to these rules could result in surprisingly steep penalties.
 So, before putting up your signage, contact your local government to see if your signage requires any licenses or permits.

 It’s usually state and federal government that enforces environmental regulations for small businesses.
 Recently, however, an increasing amount of local governments have developed their own environmental regulations to protect their land and residents from pollution.